tower/tower/README.md

 ## Example

-This main module is just a collection of small, individual components to make it easy to get going.
-See the `/tower/<name>` repositories for details on how to use each one.
+This main module is just a collection of tiny components to make it easy to get going.
+See the [individual repositories] for details on how to use each one.
 Enjoy!

 ```js
 var tower = require('tower');